Project-Based Learning

 Our teachers work to support the creativity and interests of the children, as well as to introduce a wide range of concepts that will provide a foundation for future learning.
 Some problem-solving experiences are one or two days long, for example when our preschoolers learn about germs and design imaginary germs.
 Some projects spread over multiple weeks or months.

-Children with different ages, interests, and developmental readiness can work on the same project because our teachers are experienced with differentiating the curriculum for highly capable children who have asynchronous abilities (for example: both a brilliant imagination and an inability to share the markers).
+Children with different ages, interests, and developmental readiness can work on the same project because our teachers are experienced with differentiating the curriculum for highly capable children who have asynchronous abilities.

 Some children solve problems at a sensory/exploratory level at the beginning of the year: they play randomly with the materials, and only after creating something do they decide how it solves the problem.
-When our teachers see intentionality growing ("I'm going to build a skyscraper!"), they form small groups of children and begin teaching the steps of Project-Based Learning: planning, researching (which at the preschool level means remembering things children learned about earlier in the week, or background knowledge they've brought from home), designing, iterating, hopefully revising (although revision isn't expected at the preschool level), and finally presenting the child's solution.
+When our teachers see intentionality growing ("I'm going to build a skyscraper!"), they begin to implement the steps of Project-Based Learning.: planning, researching (which at the preschool level means remembering things children learned about earlier in the week, or background knowledge they've brought from home), designing, iterating, hopefully revising (although revision isn't expected at the preschool level), and finally presenting the child's solution.

 We start with a Driving Question